 Requests the regional associations, the respective Members and INFCOM to follow the RICs Process for all new nominations of RICs and for the assessment and periodic reconfirmation of existing RICs; [from Resolution 17 (EC-73)]

 Requests INFCOM, in collaboration with the regional associations, to further develop the RICs audit process to be in line with the standard and recommended practices and procedures described in the Technical Regulations (WMO-No. 49), Volume I. [from Resolution 17 (EC-73)]

+Further requests INFCOM, in collaboration with the Executive Council Capacity and Development Panel, to further develop training material for the reinforcement of capacities of Members in instrument maintenance, including in the maintenance of automatic weather observing systems (AWOS), in line with the standard and recommended practices and procedures described in the Technical Regulations (WMO-No. 49), Volume I [Konate].

 _______